Choosing the right socket tester

 There is one fault that a socket tester and indeed no other piece of equipment can easily find – the swapping of the Earth and Neutral wires.
 This is because the earth and neutral are common at the substation, (if not closer), so electrically they are indistinguishable.

 When selecting a socket tester it’s important to understand the different types available and their capabilities and limitations.
+Choosing the correct socket tester helps improve electrical safety, identify wiring faults and ensure the tester is suitable for the application.

 There are various categories of socket testers, ranging from simple checking devices to more advanced devices with multiple functions.
 The key differentiator is in the ability to measure and indicate earth fault loop impedance.